 Have you ever received a chain letter?
 Have you ever sent a chain letter?
 Unlike my "In Defense of Facebook" article, this is A Case Against Chain Letters. .Let's define what a chain letter is.
 A chain...

 - A generic avatar for a profile picture is one of my Facebook pet peeves.
 Not having uploaded a real picture doesn't motivate others to connect with those "picture-less" people.

-- People not having their own profile picture.
+- Some people do not have their own profile picture.
 A baby, a flower, or a sunset might be beautiful, but people prefer connecting with you; not your baby, not your flower, not your sports team.

-- People using a thread to talk to someone else about something that has nothing to do with the original post.
+- People use a thread to talk to someone else about something that has nothing to do with your original post.

 - People responding with something so far off the subject that it makes no sense at all.

 - People who never respond, but when you see them in person they can tell you more about your thread than you can.

 - People sending applications and sites to join.
 If they were really your friend, they would know you are not interested in Mafia Wars or Farmville.
 To avoid having all those applications show up on your wall, block those unwanted applications.
 People might still send them to you, but you will never see them because they are not getting through.

-- People adding others to groups without their permission.
+- People adding others to groups without their permission is rude.

 - People sending chain letters is offensive.